-Subscription management tools are getting more and more interesting for users.
-And they want their bank’s interface to be the place to manage the subscriptions from.
+Subscription management services are getting more and more interesting for users.
+And they want to be able to manage their subscriptions from their banks’ interface.

 Think about it.
 How many subscriptions do you have?
 How many recurring payments from companies like Netflix, Spotify, the local gym and similar take up a spot in your monthly payment history?